dmaivel/sharedgl/README.md

 [Click here for virtual machine configuring, which is required for the guest to see SharedGL's shared memory](#virtual-machines)

-For virtual linux clients, an additional kernel module needs to be compiled (preferably in the vm) alongside moving the client into the guest or compiling it there aswell.
+For virtual linux clients, an additional kernel module needs to be compiled (preferably in the vm).
 The compiled result, `sharedgl.ko`, needs to be loaded.
 There is a script within this directory (`install.sh`) for ease of use.
 It is recommended that you add `sharedgl` to your modprobe config following installation, otherwise it must be loaded manually on each boot.
 ```bash
 # within 'sharedgl' directory
 cd kernel/linux